yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/README.md

 Core Logic: Connects the "Raw Material" (Triglycerides) with the "Alarm Signal" (ALT/GGT) to distinguish NAFLD from viral hepatitis.

-Critical Requirement (Positional Logic): The model processes data as an ordered mathematical matrix; therefore, inputs must be entered in the exact following order: ['Albumin', 'ALP', 'AST', 'ALT', 'Cholesterol', 'Creatinine', 'Glucose', 'GGT', 'Bilirubin', 'Triglycerides', 'Uric_Acid', 'Platelets', 'HDL']
+Critical Requirement (Positional Logic): The model processes data as an ordered mathematical matrix; therefore, inputs must be entered in the exact following order: `['Albumin', 'ALP', 'AST', 'ALT', 'Cholesterol', 'Creatinine', 'Glucose', 'GGT', 'Bilirubin', 'Triglycerides', 'Uric_Acid', 'Platelets', 'HDL']`.

 For detailed technical and medical information: regarding NHANES Data Integration, cleaning strategies, and clinical scenario analysis, please visit: ➔ `docs/FattyLiver_Model.md`

 ---
+## 2. Hepatitis C (HCV) Diagnostic & Prognostic Framework

+This ensemble framework assesses liver fibrosis progression and calculates survival risk for **Hepatitis C (HCV)** patients.
+It integrates structural liver damage with functional outcomes using weighted **XGBoost** architectures to provide a multi-dimensional health assessment.

+**(Trained Models):** `hepatitis_stage.pkl`, `hepatitis_complications.pkl`, `hepatiti_status.pkl` (all in `models/` directory).

+**Core Logic:** The framework employs a **hierarchical decision-making process** where the predicted histological stage acts as a high-weight input for the final survival probability.
+This mirrors clinical reality: physical scarring (detected by the Stage model) is a primary driver of functional failure and mortality risk.

+**Critical Requirement (Positional Logic):** The system processes clinical markers as a strict mathematical matrix.
+Inputs must be entered in the exact 15-feature order: `['Bilirubin', 'Cholesterol', 'Albumin', 'Copper', 'Alk_Phos', 'SGOT', 'Tryglicerides', 'Platelets', 'Prothrombin', 'Age', 'Sex', 'Ascites', 'Hepatomegaly', 'Spiders', 'Edema']`.

+**For detailed technical and medical information:** regarding the **"Structural-Functional Dissociation"** paradox, the 47% stage accuracy disclaimer, and virtual clinic validation, please visit: ➔ `docs/Hepatitis_Model.md`

 ---

 ---

----

-# 5. Liver Cancer Risk Assessment Model
+## 5. Liver Cancer Risk Assessment Model

 This model evaluates the probability of developing Hepatocellular Carcinoma (HCC) by analyzing the complex interplay between genetic predisposition and environmental triggers.
 It utilizes XGBoost weights to determine the impact of each analytical factor.